-Research and development expense increased \$5.5 million, or 70%, for the first quarter of fiscal 2013 compared to the first quarter of fiscal 2012, primarily due to an increase in personnel costs of \$4.0 million as we increased our headcount to support continued investment in our future product and service offerings and an increase in allocated costs, office equipment and software and development costs of \$1.2 million.
-The remaining increase was due to an increase in outside services.
+Research and development expense increased \$12.4 million, or 76%, for the six month period ended January 31, 2013 compared to the six month period ended January 31, 2012, primarily due to an increase in personnel costs of \$9.1 million as we increased our headcount to support continued investment in our future product and service offerings and an increase in allocated costs of \$1.6 million.
+The remaining increase was primarily due to an increase in development costs.

-Sales and marketing expense increased \$20.2 million, or 91%, for the first quarter of fiscal 2013 compared to the first quarter of fiscal 2012, primarily due to an increase in personnel costs of \$12.5 million largely due to an increase in headcount and share-based compensation and also the result of an increase in commissions.
-Additionally, marketing activity increased \$2.9 million related to trade shows, conventions, and marketing development programs.
-The remaining increase was primarily due to an increase in allocated costs and travel and entertainment costs in support of our sales efforts.
+Sales and marketing expense increased \$20.2 million, or 79%, for the three month period ended January 31, 2013 compared to the three month period ended January 31, 2012, primarily due to an increase in personnel costs of \$13.2 million largely due to an increase in headcount and share-based compensation.
+Additionally, marketing activity increased \$2.3 million related to demand generation activities, trade shows, and other marketing activities.
+The remaining increase was primarily due to an increase in allocated costs and travel and entertainment cost, and office equipment and software costs in support of our sales efforts.